S&P, Dow post record closes, dollar hits 11-year high

 China, which posted its slowest growth in decades in 2014, on Saturday cut its benchmark lending and deposit rates.

-Brent crude futures fell nearly 5 percent in London to below $60 a barrel after Iran said a deal on its nuclear program could be reached this week if the West lifts sanctions, which could boost the country's oil exports.
+Brent crude futures LCOc1 fell nearly 5 percent in London to below $60 a barrel after Iran said a deal on its nuclear programme could be reached this week if the West lifts sanctions, which could boost the country's oil exports.

 Gold slipped from two-week highs as investors cashed in gains tied to upbeat Asian demand.